awi-hex-wargame Svelte Themes

 • Replaced 4 generic types with 6 rules-accurate types: LINE_INFANTRY, LIGHT_INFANTRY, DRAGOONS, LIGHT_HORSE, HORSE, ARTILLERY

-• Created core/unitDefinitions.ts — data table with all stats per type (movement, action type, range, hit chance, facing, charge, terrain entry)
+• Created core/unitDefinitions.ts — data table with all stats per type (movement, action type, range, hit chance, charge, terrain entry)

 • Added ActionType enum (MOVE_OR_FIRE, FIRE_AND_MOVE, MOVE_ONLY) and ChargeAbility discriminated union